ccallawa/alyvix_doc/test_case_data_format.rst

 Test Case JSON Structure
 ========================

-.. topic:: Alyvix Test Case Object JSON Structure
+.. topic:: Alyt Case Objecvix Test JSON Structure

    A single ``.alyvix`` file stores the entire test case and holds all measures resulting from a single execution run.